Rishthegreat/Notes/School/Unit 1 - Chemistry of Life.md

 	- Can be used to form basic cell structure

 ### Introduction to Biological Macromolecules 1.3
+- Monomers are chemical subunits used to create polymers
+	- Polymers are macromolecules made of many monomers
+	- A covalent bond is used to connect monomers
+	- Monomers have specific chemical properties that allow them to interact with one another

 ### Properties of Biological Macromolecules 1.4